Facts about Cesar Chavez

 Cesar Chavez Biography

-Cesar Chavez was a union organizer and social activist of the 1960s.
+Cesar Chavez was a social activist of the 1960s, most famous for his work in helping to improve the lives of California farm workers.
 The son of migrant laborers, Chavez founded the National Farm Workers Association (NFWA) and later the United Farm Workers (UFW).
 He led a five-year nonviolent boycott against California grape growers, protesting poor working conditions and the use of pesticides harmful to farm workers.
 The boycott became a cause celebre and was finally successful in winning new rights for workers.
-In 1994 Chavez was posthumously awarded the nation's highest civilian honor, the Presidential Medal of Freedom.
+In 1994, Cesar Chavez was posthumously awarded the nation’s highest civilian honor, the Presidential Medal of Freedom.